 Candidates must successfully complete the Counselor Preparation Comprehensive Exam (CPCE).
 A candidate generally completes the CPCE during the internship semester.
-The CPCE is a standardized, proctored, online comprehensive exam that covers the eight core counseling domains specified by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+The CPCE is a standardized, proctored, online comprehensive exam administered at the University, that covers the eight core counseling domains specified by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The CPCE is offered once during the Fall, Spring and Summer semesters.
-The examination cost per student, per attempt is \$75.
-Candidates can take the CPCE twice if one fails the CPCE on the first attempt.
-Should this happen, a re-test of the CPCE will occur within the two-week test window from the initial test date.
-An appointment will need to be made by the student to retake the CPCE at the Canisius College Testing Center in Old Main.
-A second failure will result in a remediation plan (essay questions) that will cover the subtests where one scored less than 1 SD below the national mean.
+Candidates must register for EDC 606 Counselor Preparation Comprehensive Exam during course registration for the semester in which they plan to sit for the CPCE (Fall, Spring or Summer).
+There is no official course associated with EDC 606.
+The examination cost per student is \$75.
+Candidates have one attempt to pass the CPCE.
+Should a candidate fail the CPCE on their first attempt, this will trigger a remediation plan (essay questions) that will cover the subtests where one scored less than 1 SD below the national mean.
+For further information please see page 31.